emeric-martineau/ambrosia/README.md

 If you want send email, please add dependency like [Bamboo](https://github.com/thoughtbot/bamboo) then edit `lib/pow/mailer.ex` file and put something like:
 ```
-defmodule FeeddevWeb.Mailer do
+defmodule AmbrosiaWeb.Mailer do
   use Pow.Phoenix.Mailer
-  use Bamboo.Mailer, otp_app: :feeddev
+  use Bamboo.Mailer, otp_app: :ambrosia
   require Logger

   import Bamboo.Email